They are renegades, visionaries, and people who don’t take no for an answer.

 They work in fields ranging from biotech to blockchain, artificial intelligence to the internet of things.
 With big ideas, solid investments, and the right connections, these men and women are forging the future of tech in North Texas—and have the potential to change the world.

-Extended content: Stay tuned throughout the month of February for individual innovator Q+As.
+Extended content: Stay tuned throughout the year for individual innovator Q+As.

 Allison Hatfield, Alex Edwards, and David Kirkpatrick contributed to this series.